Integrating STACK at the University of Trieste, Italy.

 -

-Customizing Questions: The next step was to tailor the question sets to fit the specific learning objectives of each course.
+Customising Questions.
+The next step was to tailor the questions to fit the specific learning objectives of each course.
 Instructors, with IDEMS support, reviewed resources from the IDEMS open question bank and created new questions where necessary.
-IDEMS also provided access to open-source resources like the HELM Project and the African STACK Open Question Bank to enrich the question pool.
+IDEMS also provided access to open-source resources like the African STACK Open Question Bank to enrich the question pool.

 -